Robinlovelace/photomapr/README.md

 [Flickr](https://www.flickr.com/photos/97888609@N02/sets/72157704719583382/map)
 when an album of geotagged photos has been created.
-The image below shows a publicly available Flickr photomap, showing photos taken during a cycling holiday from the rewilding project at the Knepp Estate to [Marble Arch](https://www.independent.co.uk/environment/climate-change-protest-extinction-rebellion-london-oxford-street-waterloo-a8870206.html) in
+The image below shows a publicly available Flickr photomap, showing photos taken during a cycling holiday from the Knepp Estate rewilding project to Lewes, which ended by passing though [Marble Arch](https://www.independent.co.uk/environment/climate-change-protest-extinction-rebellion-london-oxford-street-waterloo-a8870206.html) in
 London.